Bar Chart

 Create a Bar Chart

-To create a Bar Chart, first ensure that the dashboard is in Edit Mode.
+To create a Bar Chart, a user must first ensure the dashboard is in Edit Mode.

-This will open the Create Bar Chart dialog, where the chart’s settings and data sources can be configured.
+button and select Bar Chart from the list of available widgets.
+This opens the Create Bar Chart dialog, where the chart’s data sources, time window and settings can be configured.

 Configuring the Bar Chart